dipeshbhatt1/Price-Prediction-of-Pre-Owned-Cars/README.md

 ## ⏳ Dataset
 * Data of over 6000 pre-owned cars was extracted from spinny.com
-* After applying feature engineering and data preparation we are left with data of over 1000 pre-owned cars
+* After applying data cleaning, organization, and feature engineering we are left with data from over 1300 pre-owned cars
 * Download the dataset for custom training: https://github.com/dipeshbhatt1/Price-Prediction-of-Pre-Owned-Cars/tree/main/Datasets